 Disclosure Based on TCFD Recommendations

-Disclosure Based on TCFD Recommendations (July 29, 2024)
+Disclosure Based on TCFD Recommendations (September 30, 2025)

 1. Response to TCFD Recommendations

 As countries around the world intensify their efforts to address climate change in accordance with the Paris Agreement, the Japanese government announced in October 2020 its policy goal of reducing emissions of greenhouse gases, as typified by carbon dioxide (CO2), to virtually zero by 2050.
-Accordingly, companies are expected to be more proactive than ever in their efforts to transition to a decarbonized society.

 - *The Task Force on Climate-related Financial Disclosures (TCFD) was established by the Financial Stability Board (FSB) in 2015 in response to requests from the G20 for climate-related disclosures.
 The TCFD published its final report in June 2017, in which it recommends companies to disclose items related to climate change-related risks and opportunities.